awsdocs/amazon-ec2-user-guide/doc_source/vpc-classiclink.md

 You can use the Amazon EC2 and Amazon VPC consoles to work with the ClassicLink feature\.
 You can enable or disable a VPC for ClassicLink, and link and unlink EC2\-Classic instances to a VPC\.

 **Note**
-The ClassicLink features are only visible in the consoles for accounts and regions that support EC2\-Classic\.
+The ClassicLink features are only visible in the consoles for accounts and Regions that support EC2\-Classic\.

 **Topics**
 + [Enabling a VPC for ClassicLink](#classiclink-enable-vpc)